Provigil: Uses, Dosage, Effects & Addiction Risks

 In This Article

-Provigil, the brand name for the drug modafinil, is a central nervous system (CNS) stimulant that treats sleep disorders by improving wakefulness.
-These medical conditions include:
+Under the brand name Provigil, modafinil is a central nervous system stimulant that treats sleep disorders by improving wakefulness.
+It can also be used to treat excessive fatigue.

-- Obstructive sleep apnea — a potentially dangerous sleep disorder where the throat muscles block the airway during sleep, stopping breathing during the night; this results in excessive sleepiness during the day.
+- Obstructive sleep apnea: A potentially dangerous sleep disorder where the throat muscles block the airway during sleep, stopping breathing during the night and resulting in excessive sleepiness during the day

-Modafinil is often used off-label by people with ADHD, as the effects of modafinil are similar to other stimulants such as Adderall and Ritalin.
+Additionally, modafinil has been shown to produce similar psychoactive side effects to other scheduled central nervous system (CNS) stimulants, such as Adderall and Ritalin.
+Modafinil is often used off-label by people with ADHD, as the effects of modafinil are similar to Adderall and Ritalin.

 Common Side Effects